 Have you ever wondered about the best way to spot typos in your cover letter or resume?
 Recruiters will immediately kick your resume out if there are typos or grammatical errors in your application documents.
-In this hyper competitive job market its best not leave anything up to change.
+In this hyper-competitive job market its best not leave anything up to change.
 Employers don’t need any extra reasons to kick you out of the consideration pile.
 They are actively looking for easy reasons to discard your resume.
 Here are a few quick tips to spot typos prior to submitting:

 Reread Your Leading Verbs

 Be sure and start each bullet point with power verbs.
-It is important to make sure that you are correctly using verbs in each of line of your professional experience section.
+It is important to make sure that you are correctly using verbs in each line of your professional experience section.
 The first three to four bullets under each position gets the most time in the spotlight.
 It’s best to start with a verb that captures your main accomplishments.
 For example, I often see, along with “led” versus “lead” and the noun “contract” being turned to “contact.”

-You would be amazed at how many people misspell their alma matter.
+You would be amazed at how many people misspell their alma mater.
 I have seen many resumes where people say College instead of University or they misstate their degree.
 No one can take your education away from you, which means it often rusts away at the bottom of your resume without much proofreading.
 Make sure you’ve spelled university names right, especially if the school’s title isn’t state related.
 Be sure that you’ve spelled “bachelor” correctly.
 Then move on to any tech skills or software proficiency listed nearby.

 Double Check Your Links